Dmitri-Sintsov/django-jinja-knockout/docs/macros.rst

 bs_navs()
 ~~~~~~~~~
 This macro takes the result of `prepare_bs_navs`_ function or the result of :ref:`views_bstabsmixin` template context
-``main_navs`` variable to display automatically switched server-side boostrap navigation tabs.
+``main_navs`` variable to display automatically switched server-side bootstrap navigation tabs.
 Do not confuse to
 `bs_tabs()`_ macro, which is similar but switches between tabs is performed at the client-side via ``App.TabPane``
 Javascript class.

 bs_tabs()
 ~~~~~~~~~

-`bs_tabs()`_ macro simplifies generation of bootstrap tabs.
-It has client-side support via ``App.TabPane`` Javascript class, defined in `app.js`_:
+`bs_tabs()`_ macro creates ``App.TabList`` Javascript component which manages client-side bootstrap tabs.
+Internally it uses ``App._TabPane`` Javascript class.
+Both classes are defined in `app.js`_.
+Let's explain some methods of ``App._TabPane`` class:

-* ``.show()`` method enables automatic switching of bootstrap tab panes upon page load and via window.location.hash change.
+* ``.switchTo()`` method enables automatic switching of bootstrap tab panes upon page load and via window.location.hash change.
 Hash change may occur programmatically from user script, or via clicking the anchor with matching hash name.
 * ``.highlight()`` method provides permanent or temporary highlighting of displayed bootstrap tab, to indicate that it's contents was updated / changed.
-That is particularly useful when `bs_tabs()`_ is used together with AJAX dynamic components, such as grids.
+This is particularly useful when `bs_tabs()`_ is used together with AJAX dynamic components, such as datatables.
+* ``.loadTemplate()`` method allows one-time filling of tab content from the specified ``template_id`` attribute of `bs_tabs()`_ macro.
+It allows to delay AJAX calls of the template components until the user actually clicked on the tab, instead of performing all AJAX calls even for the inivisible tabs at once.
+Which is useful for the long lists of tabs with :ref:`datatables_ko_grid_macro` generated datatable component for example.

 djk_sample demo project has `bs_tabs() sample`_ / `App.TabPane sample`_ which places grids into bootstrap tabs.